material-components/material-components-web/packages/mdc-select/README.md

 > Note: The `data-value` attribute _must_ be present on each option.

-The enhanced select requires that you set the `width` of the `mdc-select__anchor` element as well as setting the width of the `mdc-select__menu` element to match.
+The select requires that you set the `width` of the `mdc-select__anchor` element as well as setting the width of the `mdc-select__menu` element to match.
 This is best done through the use of another class (e.g. `demo-width-class` in the example HTML and CSS below).

 ### HTML